2014 MATTERS OF LIFE & DEATH

 Each applicant must answer the question:

-Use the “Useful Links” (below) to familiarize yourself with what an advance directive is, how it benefits you to have one, and how it might be detrimental if you do not have one.
-Be creative in your essays, well organized, concise and clear, and show familiarity with the issue.
+Use the “Useful Information” (below) to familiarize yourself with the issue of aid in dying; including appropriate terminology for your essay.
+Be creative with your writing, well organized, concise and clear, and show familiarity with the issue.

 Please follow these guidelines when submitting your entry: